Choice Architecture

 The Basic Idea

 Before heading to the grocery store, you make a list of the items you need.
 Eggs, milk, and bread.
 “I won’t buy anything other than these,” you tell yourself.
-As you wander down the aisles of the store, a large sale sign catches your eye: there’s a shelf of all your favorite snacks, labelled “2 for $8”.
+As you wander down the store's aisles, a large sale sign catches your eye: there’s a shelf of all your favorite snacks, labeled 2 for $8.
 “What a steal!” you think to yourself, grabbing four packages without realizing that the original price was $3.99 per item.
 Once you get home, you realize you spent more than you intended and wonder how this happened yet again.
-Would you have bought the items if you realized you were saving $0.02?
+Would you have bought the items if you realized you saved a mere $0.02?

 The first misconception is that it is possible to avoid influencing people’s choices.